How Do I Know If I’m An Employee Misclassified As An Independent Contractor?

 Know Your Rights – Contact Our Orange County Office Today

-The Orange County based Law Offices of Corbett H. Williams is an elite law firm that represents employees in discrimination, harassment, retaliation, wrongful termination, wage & hour and other employment matters.
+The Orange County based Law Offices of Corbett H. Williams is an elite law firm that represents employees in discrimination, harassment, retaliation, wrongful termination, unpaid wages and other employment matters.
 Strict time limits may apply to your claim, so you shouldn’t wait.
 Contact us today at 949-679-9909 or use the contact form at the bottom of this page, and we will respond promptly.